riptl/cscg-2022/secureboot/README.md

 ..fcfcfc0002
 ```

-The hash state will change based on the (unknown) target byte in the bootloader.
+The hash state will change based on the (unknown) S-box byte in the bootloader.
-This may cause the algorithm to access other key bytes as a result.
+This may cause the algorithm to read in other key bytes as a result.

-Therefore, we will have to find such a nonce for each possible value of the target byte (256 times).
+It would be too hard to construct an input that reliably only accesses one specific key byte for 256 possible S-boxes.

-Then, repeat this step for each target byte, beginning with `ed`.
+However, we can generate 256 separate inputs that target one S-box each.
 This has been implemented in the "leak" command of `crypto.go`.
 It takes about 5 minutes to run through about `65536 * 256` (about 16.8 million) combinations (skipping unnecessary calculations).

 ```
-go run ~/prj/cscg-2022/secureboot/crypto.go -leak -bootloader=./test_bootloader_original.bin -leak-index=0xed
+go run crypto.go -leak -bootloader=./test_bootloader_original.bin -leak-index=0xed
 ```

-We are left with 256 crafted images, one for each possible value of the `ed` byte.
+We are left with 256 crafted images, one for each possible S-box (identified by the loader byte `ed` we are trying to leak).
 If one of the following hashes matches, we've found the correct value.

 ```